shandrr/GSOCMcgillApplication/README.md

 Those who wish to contribute are asked not to do so, as this is a personal project.

 It is also requested that those also applying for the same project as the one this software is directed towards would not use the software on this repository.
-(It would make little sense to do so, as the MIT license requires you to provide reference to me if you do use any of this code yourself.)
+(It would make little sense to do so, as the MIT license would require you to provide reference to me if you did use any of this code yourself.)

 ## License